jwalton/gchalk/README.md

 Gawk is cross-platform, and will work on Linux and MacOS systems, but will also work on Windows 10, and without the need for writing to a special stream or using [ansicon](https://github.com/adoxa/ansicon).

 Many ANSI color libraries for Go do a poor job of handling colors in Windows.
 This is because historically, Windows has not supported ANSI color codes, so hacks like ansicon or [go-colorable](https://github.com/mattn/go-colorable) were required.
 However, Windows 10 has supported ANSI escape codes since 2017 (build 10586 for 256 color support, and build 14931 for 16.7 million true color support).
 In [Windows Terminal](https://github.com/Microsoft/Terminal) this is enabled by default, but in `CMD.EXE` or PowerShell, ANSI support must be enabled via [`ENABLE_VIRTUAL_TERMINAL_PROCESSING`](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences).
 Gawk, of course, takes care of all of this for you.
 This functionality is also availabile in the [supportscolor](https://github.com/jwalton/go-supportscolor) library if you're an ANSI library author and you'd like to add this functionality to your own project.

+## Color Detection

+Color support is automatically detected using [supportscolor](https://github.com/jwalton/go-supportscolor), and [flags and command line arguments](https://github.com/jwalton/go-supportscolor#info) supported by supportscolor are also supported here.
+Gawk will automatically obey all the recommendations from [Command Line Interface Guidelines](https://clig.dev/#output).
+The following will disable color:

+- stdout is not a TTY.
+(Or, for `gawk.Stderr`, stderr is not a TTY.)
+- The `NO_COLOR` environment variable is set.
+- The `TERM` variable has the value `dumb`.
+- The user passes the option `--no-color`, `--no-colors`, `--color=false`, or `--color=never`.
+- The `FORCE_COLOR` environment variable is 0.

+Color support will be forcefully enabled if:

+- The `FORCE_COLOR` environment variable is set to `1`, `2`, or `3` (for 16 color, 256 color, and 16.7m color support, respectively).
+- The `FORCE_COLOR` environment variable is set with no value, or with `true`.
+- The uses passes the option `--color`, `--colors`, `--color=true`, or `--color=always`.

+Gawk will also support colored output when run from popular CI environments, including Travis, CircleCI, Appveyor, GitlabCI, GitHub Actions, Buildkite, Drone, and TeamCity.

 ## Related